5T33Z0/OC-Little-Translated/00_ACPI/ACPI_Basics/README.md

 In the ACPI subsystem, peripheral devices and system hardware features of the platform are described in the **`DSDT`** (Differentiated System Description Table), which is loaded at boot and in SSDTs (Secondary System Description Tables), which are loaded *dynamically* at run time.
 The ACPI system describes a machine's hardware information in `.aml` format and does not have any driver capabilities of its own.

 The ACPI subsystem is initialized after the system's POST.
-The initialization works as follows (chronoligically, from top to bottom):
+The initialization works as follows (chronologically, from top to bottom):

 ![ACPI_Init](https://github.com/5T33Z0/OC-Little-Translated/assets/76865553/7769db1f-a046-4990-9546-c001fe9f4654)